 Canyonlands, Arches, and Capitol Reef National Parks

 These are three more great National Parks located in Utah.
-Adding these parks to the itinerary requires a lot of time (factor in one day for each park plus a day or two of driving time from Monument Valley or Bryce Canyon) but these are epic destinations to add if you have the time.
+Adding these parks to the itinerary requires several more days but these are epic destinations to add to your itinerary if you have the time.

 More Time in Zion or Las Vegas

 If you have an extra day or two, add some more time to Zion (for hikers) or to Las Vegas, if this your first time in the city.

 With Less Time